danielkzu/nakeddomainredirect/README.md

-nakeddomainredirect
+NakedDomainRedirect
 ===================

-Content for the nakeddomainredirect.com service
+This repository contains the website content for nakeddomainredirect.com redirection service.